Gulshan-e-Osman

 Gulshan-e-Osman (گلشنِ عثمان) is a new residential neighbourhood of Gadap Town in Karachi, Sindh, Pakistan.

 There are several ethnic groups in Gulshan-e-Osman including Muhajirs, Sindhis, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras, Ismailis, etc. Over 99% of the population is Muslim.
-The population of Gadap Town is estimated to be nearly one million.The owner of the colony is Taha ahmed bhatti.
+The population of Gadap Town is estimated to be nearly one million.The owner of the colony is Haji Osman Jokhio (Late).